thenexthub/Codira/docs/Diagnostics.md

 ### Diagnostic Groups ###

 Diagnostic groups collect some number of diagnostics together under a common group name with short-form documentation to help explain relevant language concepts.
 For warnings, diagnostic groups also provide a way to control whether the warnings within that group are escalated to errors or not wit compiler flags such as `-Werror <groupname>` and `-Wwarning <groupname>`.
-They are intended to further Swift's goal of progressive disclosure by providing a learning resource at the point of use when encountering an error message for the first time.
+They are intended to further Codira's goal of progressive disclosure by providing a learning resource at the point of use when encountering an error message for the first time.
 In very limited circumstances, they also allow the main diagnostic message to use precise terminology (e.g. nominal types) which would otherwise be too unfriendly for beginners.

 When outputting diagnostics on the command line, diagnostic group names will be printed as `[#GroupName]` at the end of the main diagnostic, with a footnote that links to the corresponding documentation.
 When presented in an IDE, it's expected they will be collapsed under a disclosure arrow, info button, or similar to avoid cluttering output.